 After the fifth year, he saw a great thing!
 Behind a dragon there was a proud cable coming out through which it was talking with other savages.
 What a great marvel!
 It may be easy to deal with one beast, but with more, there is trouble coming.
 So Bogdan went into the world to learn more about the life of those beings.

 I worked on some backend services with node.js and ember.js.
-After the iOS developer left the project I continued working the apple tv and iOS apps
+After the iOS developer left the project I continued working on the apple tv and iOS apps

-I write various C components for NI LabWindows™/CVI, a C IDE used by engineers around the world to create software that makes efficient and accurate measurements.
+I wrote various C components for NI LabWindows™/CVI, a C IDE used by engineers around the world to create software that makes efficient and accurate measurements.
 Outside work hours, I started organizing recurring Refactoring Dojos and Code Kata sessions at the office.

 Apon wants to build a web service for creating mobile applications.
 I have written various modules for this service, and because I have a diverse experience, I contributed with both web components, such as games, media players or online shops and also with a system that converts web applications in native applications.